Luigi Manini

-Luigi Pietro Manini, Count of Fagagna (Crema, Lombardy-Venetia, 8 March 1848 – Brescia, 29 June 1936) was an Italian set designer, architect, painter.
-He arrived in Lisbon, Portugal in 1879, where he lived until he returned to Italy in 1913.
+Luigi Pietro Manini, Count of Fagagna (8 March 1848 in Crema, Lombardy-Venetia, Austrian Empire – 29 June 1936 in Brescia) was an Italian set designer, architect, and painter.
+He arrived in Lisbon, Portugal, in 1879, where he lived until he returned to Italy in 1913.
 Manini was responsible for some of the most striking architectural designs in Portugal; some of his most famous works include: